burke/zeus/README.md

     zeus rake -T
     zeus runner omg.rb

-## TODO
+## TODO (roughly prioritized)

-* Use fsevents to watch for file changes and kill off the highest nodes that have loaded that file
+* Kill process when files are detected to have changed
 * Handle client/server without requiring a unix socket for each acceptor (1 shared socket)
-* (maybe) make .zeus.rb a DSL, so that syntax errors are more evident and other benefits.
 * Make the code less terrible
+* Figure out how to run full test suites without multiple env loads
 * Support other frameworks?
-* Figure out how to run full test suites without multiple env loads
-* Always clean up processes -- right now some are left behind... sometimes.
-* Lots more...
+* Use fsevents instead of kqueue to reduce the obscene number of file descriptors.
+* Support epoll on linux

 ## Contributing